allenta/varnish-bans-manager/README.rst

     www-data:~$ sudo apt-get install libjpeg8 libjpeg62-dev libfreetype6 libfreetype6-dev zlib1g-dev

    Note that on Ubuntu 64 bits some symbolic links need to be created manually.
-   If not, when installing PIL, it will not include JPEG, ZLIB and FREETYPE2 support::
+   If not, when installing Pillow, it will not include JPEG, ZLIB and FREETYPE2 support::

     sudo ln -s /usr/lib/x86_64-linux-gnu/libjpeg.so /usr/lib